Amazon B2B: EVERYTHING Amazon Sellers Need To Know About Amazon Business [GUIDE]

 - Eligibility is based on Seller Account metrics, such as Seller Feedback and past Sales Performance.

-- Your existing access to all previous programs will remain the same (Amazon FBA, Sponsored Products, Amazon Home Services, Amazon Payments, etc.)
+- Your existing access to all previous programs will remain the same (Amazon FBA, FBA Small and Light, Sponsored Products, Amazon Home Services, Amazon Payments, etc.)

 New Amazon Sellers Such as: Retailers Serving B2B, Manufacturers, Suppliers, Wholesalers, Distributors, etc. need to register for Amazon Seller Central as a “Professional Seller” as well.